ConfederacyOfGaia/Gaia/house-rules.md

 ## Critical Hits and Critical Failures

 * A critical hit is max damage plus the roll.
 It ensures crits are better than normal hits.
+  * This should be in effect for adversaries, as well!
 * A critical failure uses Conan-style rules: weapon lodged in a tree or ground, weapon dropped, hit a nearby piece of architecture, and so on.
 No collateral damage unless doing something insace like firing into melee.
+  * Alternately, no critical miss rules at all.

 ## Increasing Skills